WhiteHouse/drushsubtree/README.md

 _Issue #2_: If you maintain an install profile and a contrib project required by it, a common directory structure is to include the contrib project _inside_ the profile for example: docroot/profiles/my-profile/modules/contrib/my-module.
-Subtrees inside subtrees don't work (well, technically they "work", but it's a nasty mess of a sitution and Drush Subtree does not support it).
+Subtrees inside subtrees don't work (well, technically they "work", but it's a nasty mess of a situation and Drush Subtree does not support it).
 You have a few alternatives:

 A. Rather than include multiple make files in your distro, put everything in